MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Using-Device-based-Conditional-Access-on-Premises.md

 {if necessary, copy the AdSyncPrep.psm1 file from your Azure AD Connect server}
 2. PS C:>$aadAdminCred = Get-Credential
 {provide your Azure AD global administrator credentials, such as adminuser@contoso.onmicrosoft.com}
-3. PS C:>Initialize-ADSyncDomainJoinedComputerSync â€“AdConnectorAccount [AD connector account name] -AzureADCredentials $aadAdminCred
+3. PS C:>Initialize-ADSyncDomainJoinedComputerSync â€"AdConnectorAccount [AD connector account name] -AzureADCredentials $aadAdminCred
 a.
 Where the [AD connector account name] is the name of the account you configured in Azure AD Connect when adding your on premises AD DS directory
 4. The above commands enable Windows 10 clients to find the correct Azure AD domain to join by creating the serviceConnectionpoint object in AD DS.

 #### Prepare AD for Device Write Back
 To ensure AD DS objects and containers are in the correct state for write back of devices from Azure AD, do the following.
-1. PS C:\&gt;Initialize-ADSyncDeviceWriteBack â€“DomainName &lt;AD DS domain name&gt; â€“AdConnectorAccount [AD connector account name]
+1. PS C:\&gt;Initialize-ADSyncDeviceWriteBack â€"DomainName &lt;AD DS domain name&gt; â€"AdConnectorAccount [AD connector account name]
     1. Where the [AD connector account name] is the name of the account you configured in Azure AD Connect when adding your on premises AD DS directory in domain\accountname format
     2. The above command creates the following objects for device write back to AD DS, if they do not exist already, and allows access to the specified AD connector account name
         1. RegisteredDevices container in the AD domain partition